designspin/louis-marchesi/src/pages/rooms.md

 ---
-templateKey: 'rooms-page'
+templateKey: rooms-page
-title: Rooms at the Louis Marchesi
+title: Function Rooms at the Louis Marchesi
 description: >-
   The Louis Marchesi has various rooms and spaces available for hire, so if you're in need of a space for a party or function, get in touch.
 full_image: /img/rooms-party.jpg
 ---